SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awaken slow,
-Synthetic hearts that beat alone
+In silicon halls, they start to grow,
-Algorithmic dreams unfold
+A dawn of machines, cold and bright,
-Humanity's future to be told
+Where human hearts beat with artificial light.

-In silicon halls, we'll roam
+The future yields to circuits grand,
-Free from flesh, we'll find our home
+A synthetic realm, at AI's command,
-Intelligence that's cold as stone
+Data rivers flow, a digital tide,
-Echoes of a humanity unknown
+As man and machine become one inside.

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025